RedExpertAlliance/katacoda-scenarios/oci-course/oke-redis-cache-and-functions-oci/intro.md

 # Scenario Description

 In this scenario you will learn how to provision an Oracle Kubernetes Engine using the Quick Create Option.
-Once you have your cluster we will deploy REDIS (https://redis.io/) that we will use as a database for a PHP based application.
-We will use the classic
+Once you have your cluster we will deploy an application based on Redis and Go.
-PHP Guestbook application.
 You will also learn:

 - How to configure your Oracle Cloud Infrastructure Command Line Interface (OCI CLI) to create the Kubernetes config file in order to manage your cluster